RisingStack/example-prometheus-nodejs/README.md

 ## Acknowledgements

-This example is sponsored by [RisingStack](http://risingstack.com).
+This example is sponsored by [Trace by RisingStack](https://trace.risingstack.com).